Getting new members is great for growing your organization. But those new members don’t mean anything if members aren’t sticking around.

 Whatever your plan is each month, take time to map out your engagement strategy in advance—it’ll save you in the long run.

-5. Improve your membership renewal letter.
+5. Refresh and automate your membership renewal letters

 - Highlights of your organization’s accomplishments from the past year